arnehormann/dbexplorer/README.md

 dbexplorer
 ==========

-Scan your database and create structs
+Scan your database and create code.